 Gardening is a wonderful hands-on learning activity with kids!
 You learn about science and nature.
 You get outside and work and experience the fresh air and sunshine, all with one activity!
 The kids and I have been working on our vegetable garden the past few weeks and have been really enjoying it.
-I made a Garden Growth Chart to use to take the whole experience to another educational level- because that’s the way I like to do things around here!!
-(This is a sponsored post in behalf of Miracle-Gro.
-I received free product and am being compensated for my time writing this post.
-All ideas are mine.)
+I made a Garden Growth Chart for kids to take the whole experience to another educational level- because that’s the way I like to do things around here!!

-We have been working with the Gro-ables Project from Miracle-gro this month.
-I had the exciting opportunity of doing a video shoot with them.
+I had the exciting opportunity of doing a video shoot with Miracle-go this past month.
 Check out the video here:

 It was such a fun thing to be a part of.
 They were really nice to take a few behind the scenes shots for us!